 - Some windows had translucent louvres for privacy and others had sun shading devices.

 - Roofs had gardens [!]

-- Each apartment would receive one hour of direct sunlight daily.
+- Each apartment would receive at least one hour of direct sunlight daily.
 This would be determined by the width of the alleyways and must be what led Potter to propose increasing the lot width.
 It would also be why the building tapers towards the front.

 - Today, we would comprehend this building as ‘functionalist’ in terms of style but functionalism hadn’t been invented yet as a way to design buildings, let alone labelled a style.
 (The perforated balustrades are intriguing, using less material to make void into ornament as they do.)

 Ensuring adequate sunlight and ventilation was one of Potter’s preoccupations but not only for tenement buildings.
 This next image is from a study, published in 1887, showing how to achieve maximum light and ventilation for the new high-rise buildings.
 These principles first appeared in New York City building legislation in 1916, more fully in 1929.